Small-Cap: Healthy Rotation Or Rally At Risk?

 However, we also think that many small-caps, particularly those in several cyclical industries, are in fundamentally sound shape, and we don’t see a downturn going beyond the range of 8-12%.
 In any event, corrections always present us with the chance to buy opportunistically on the dips.

-While a modest return outlook for the overall small-cap asset class seems appropriate to us, there is a significant difference between the earnings growth expectations for cyclical versus defensive sectors1—and active managers can take advantage of this difference.
+While a modest return outlook for the overall small-cap asset class seems appropriate to us, there is a significant difference between the earnings growth expectations for cyclical versus defensive sectors1 - and active managers can take advantage of this difference.

 Our daily conversations with management teams continue to confirm a solidly positive outlook for many of our holdings, particularly in the industrial cyclical areas.
-We also see no signs that U.S. growth is about to contract—the economy looks at least pretty good and could accelerate even in the absence of fiscal stimulus.
+We also see no signs that U.S. growth is about to contract - the economy looks at least pretty good and could accelerate even in the absence of fiscal stimulus.
 In addition, there are also no signs of an imminent market top.

 From our perspective as small-cap specialists, then, we see cyclical companies with earnings as poised to benefit from economic growth, whether here in the U.S. or abroad, over the next several years.

-1 The Estimated EPS Growth 2018 vs. 2017 is calculated as the difference between the average estimated 2018 eps and average estimated 2017 eps provided by brokerage analysts.
-Both eps estimates are the average of those provided by analysts working for brokerage firms who provide research coverage on each individual security as reported by Factset.
+1 The Estimated EPS Growth 2018 vs. 2017 is calculated as the difference between the average estimated 2018 EPS and average estimated 2017 eps provided by brokerage analysts.
+Both EPS estimates are the average of those provided by analysts working for brokerage firms who provide research coverage on each individual security as reported by FactSet.

 Cyclical and Defensive are defined as follows: Cyclical: Consumer Discretionary, Energy, Financials, Industrials, Information Technology, and Materials; Defensive: Consumer Staples, Health Care, Real Estate, Telecommunication Services, and Utilities.